 \$116,000,000 from this LMDC grant activity have been paid.
 Since December 31, 2015, ESD and the New York City Economic Development Corporation stopped accepting requests for new JCRP grants in accordance with the program offer deadline that had been in place.

-No JCRP disbursements were made to grantees during the 4th quarter of 2020 but disbursements are scheduled for 2021.
 Monitoring of post grant requirements was performed for past recipients and this monitoring will continue through 2022.
-ESDC will be extending reporting requirements for grantee - Paperless, Inc. for an additional year.
-ESDC will be seeking outside counsel to assist with the Media Math project grant hoping outside counsel can get this grantee to submit required reporting to prove compliance or risk return of grant funds in an amount up to \$796,500.
-Also, during this past quarter the JCRP budget was reduced by \$3,100,000 which was reallocated to Hudson River Park Trust and Community and Cultural Enhancement program activities.
-Further reallocations of unused and available JCRP funds are anticipated in the future.
+One recipient was late submitting required compliance information which has since been received.
+ESD and their Counsel are working with this recipient to verify that all required reporting is up to date and they are in full compliance.
+Planned future JCRP payouts will be far less than the available funds in the activity budget.
+Consequently, the reallocation of unused and available JCRP funds is anticipated in the near future, primarily for affordable housing projects or for other existing projects that need additional funds to be completed timely.

+Total

+of Businesses

+Total

-TI nis Report Perio d Cumulativ /e Actual Total / I Expected Low Mod Total Low Mod Tota I Low/Mod% of Permanent Jobs Created 0 0 0 0/0 0/0 152931/2807 0.00 This Report Period Cumulative Actual Total / Ex pected Low Mod Total Low Mod Total Lo w/Mod of Persons 0 0 0 2240/0 6064/0 30313/0 27.39 of Businesses
+т his Report Perio d Cumu lative Actual Total / Expected Low Mod To tal Low Mo d T otal Low/Mod% of Permanent Jobs Created C ) ( 1 0 0/0 0/ 0 152931/28 3078 0.00 Thi s Report Period Cumula tive Actual Total / I Expected Low Mod Total Low Mod Total Low/Mod of Persons 0 0 0 2240/0 6064/0 30313/0 27.39